PKizzle/dns/README.md

 # Goals

 - KISS.
-- Everything is an RR.
+- Everything is an resource record.
 - Small API.
 - Fast.
-The cmd/reflect server does 350K/200K UDP/TCP respectively.
+  - The cmd/reflect server does 350K/280K UDP/TCP respectively

 ## Difference with github.com/miekg/dns

-- `Msg` contains a buffer named Data that holds the binary data for this package.
+- `Msg` contains a buffer named Data that holds the binary data for this message.
 This pulls TSIG/SIG(0) handling out of the client, simplifying it enormously as we can get rid of `dns.Conn`.
 - `Msg` includes all the ENDS0 OPT RR bits, as this almost was a real message header; in this package it now is.